shashankcodes-10/space-orbiters/README.md

 space-orbiters
 ```

-`nginx-proxy` is the only container with a published host port (`80`).
+`nginx-proxy` is the only container with published host ports (`80`, `443`).
 Every other service uses `expose` and is reachable solely over the internal Docker network.

 ## DevSecOps